First Parish Unitarian Universalist Church - 330 First Parish Rd, Scituate MA 02066

 Unitarian Universalism offers diverse ways of connecting with the sacred

 By welcoming the wisdom found in many scriptures, we share a “living tradition” of wisdom and spirituality.
-UUs hold seven principles as moral values—not dogma or doctrine.
+UUs hold moral values—not dogma or doctrine.
 You need not renounce your current beliefs to take part in our services.

 What is a UU?